avsm/signpost/psp/docs/tactic_solver.md

 # Examples

-To make it more concrete, let us take a look some examples.
+To make it more concrete, let us take a look at some examples.
 The following examples are run on a tactic solver instance on node Alpha.